 Today, ferries from midtown Manhattan whisk New Yorkers from the urban heat to the cool sands of Sandy Hook, a first stop on any complete tour of the Jersey shore.

 From the famous boardwalk in Altantic City to the quaint charm of Cape May, more fun beckons as cool Atlantic breezes beckon millions every year to swim, sunbath (and, YES, surfing -- at the Jersey shore's surfing mecca, Seaside Heights.)

 In between, you'll find white sandy beaches in state-run parks like Island Beach State Park, (photo top left) along the state's 130 mile-long Atlantic coastline.

-the Jersey shore.
+A bird's eye view of the Jersey shore.

 State Park - With info on swimming, fishing and canoeing

 at the park's focal point, Lake Hopatcong ... including amenities,

 fees, and rules and regulations FAQ, driving directions and contact